marcelohmariano/kde-dev-container/README.md

 ## Getting Started

-These instructions will cover usage information and for the Docker container.
+These instructions will cover usage information for the Docker container.

 ### Prerequisities